tmaybe/dev.socrata.com/docs/endpoints.md

 From time to time, we'll introduce new [SoQL functions](/docs/functions/) and [datatypes](/docs/datatypes/) to the latest version of the SODA API.
 Those changes will be non-breaking, and old queries and applications will continue to function unchanged.
 The SODA API is designed to make it easy to introduce new functionality over time without making breaking changes.

 When we introduce breaking changes, such as the deprecation of a function or datatype, we'll increment the SODA version and notify developers.
+Make sure you [sign up for our developer newsletter](/changelog/) so you can stay up to date!